CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/enderio/sagmill.md

         tierEnhanced()
         ```

     - `#!groovy int`.
 Sets the energy cost of the recipe.
 Requires greater than 0.
+(Default `0`).

         ```groovy
         energy(int)
         ```

     - `#!groovy FloatList`.
 Sets the chance the given output of each output slot.
-(Default `null`).

         ```groovy
         output(ItemStack)
         output(ItemStack, float)
         ```

     - `#!groovy RecipeBonusType`.
 Sets the type of bonus a Grinding Ball can apply.
+(Default `RecipeBonusType.NONE`).

         ```groovy
         bonusTypeNone()